J-Siu/johnsiu.com/content/blog/tiny-ca.md

 Install CA certificate into browser or OS.

-Install server certificate and key into webserver.
+Install server certificate and key into web server.

 > **Notes**
 >